-The Prefrosh Weekend Folder and Brochure feature a schedule of events and campus map.
+The Prefrosh Weekend Folder and Program feature a schedule of events and campus map.
 Science-based design motifs communicate a feeling of connection, continuity, and excitement.

 Caltech is a world-renowned science and engineering Institute that marshals some of the world's brightest minds and most innovative tools to address fundamental scientific questions and pressing societal challenges.